layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 Let's first understand why this is called a _Frame_ Output Asset.
 It's a generic term for Sinks which receive data in the form of datagrams.
-Within layline.io these are for example Kafka, SNS, and more.
+Within layline.io these are, for example, Kafka, SNS, and more.
 See [Prerequisites](#prerequisites) for a full list.

 If you are working with any of these Sinks, then you need this Frame Output Asset to be able to output data to the Source.